Sheriff Teddy © DEFA-Stiftung, Eberhard Daßdorf

 |(Rammler) Deubener, Gudrun|

 Divided Berlin, 1950s: 13-year-old Kalle lives with his family in Wedding in the Western Sector of the city.
 He devours stories of the Wild West, even sporting a sheriff’s star on his jacket and declaring himself the leader of a local clique of boys who call themselves the “Teddy Gang.”
 But when Kalle's family moves to the Eastern Sector, his braggadocio and love of action stories make it difficult for him to fit in with his new classmates, and he develops a rivalry with another boy, Andreas.
-But when Kalle’s older brother Robbi—who remained in West Berlin—involves Kalle in a burglary, he must rely on Andreas to get him out of trouble.
+One day, Kalle’s older brother Robbi—who remained in West Berlin—involves Kalle in a burglary and he must rely on Andreas to get him out of trouble.

 This adaptation of Benno Pludra’s children’s book was the directorial debut of Heiner Carow (Coming Out, The Legend of Paul and Paula).
 It was filmed on location in Berlin, showcasing the divided city shortly before the Wall was built in a striking black-and-white style influenced by Italian neorealism.